gatsbyjs/gatsby/docs/docs/write-pages.md

 title: Write Out Pages
 ---

-This is one of the last boostrap stages before we hand off to webpack to perform code optimization and code splitting.
+This is one of the last bootstrap stages before we hand off to webpack to perform code optimization and code splitting.
 Webpack builds a web bundle.
 It has no knowledge of Gatsby's core code.
 Instead, it operates only on files in the `.cache` directory.
 It also doesn't have access to all the redux information that was built up during bootstrap.
-So instead, we create dynamic JavaScript and json files that are dependend on by the webpack application in the `.cache` directory (see [Building the JavaScript App](/docs/production-app/)).
+So instead, we create dynamic JavaScript and json files that are dependent on by the webpack application in the `.cache` directory (see [Building the JavaScript App](/docs/production-app/)).

 You can think of this step as taking all the data that was generated during bootstrap and saving it to disk for consumption by webpack.